cartesi/rollups-node/README.md

 Besides advance-state inputs, the Cartesi Machine can also process inspect-state inputs.
 By definition, these inputs don't alter the machine's state; instead, they are a mechanism to query the application back-end directly.
 The application front-end sends inspect-state inputs directly to the Rollups Node.
-The Node sends the inputs to the Cartesi machine, obtains the reports, and returns them to the application front-end.
-(Note the inspect-state inputs do not return vouchers and notices.)
+The Node sends the inputs to the Cartesi Machine, obtains the reports, and returns them to the application front-end (note the inspect-state inputs do not return vouchers and notices).

 The Node provides a REST API for the application front-end to inspect the Cartesi Machine.
 The [`inspect.yaml`](api/openapi/inspect.yaml) file contains the schema for this API.